Supporting the Economy and Financial System in Response to COVID-19

 Government Bond Purchase Program

-The Reserve Bank announced on 3 November 2020 that it would purchase bonds issued by the Australian Government and by the states and territories in the secondary market under a $100 billion bond purchase program, focussing on bonds with maturities of 5 to 10 years.
-On 2 February 2021, the Bank announced that it would purchase an additional $100 billion of government bonds when the current bond purchase program is completed in April 2021.
-These additional purchases will be at the current rate of $5 billion a week.
-Together with the target on the 3-year Australian Government bond, these bond purchases help lower the whole structure of interest rates in Australia.
-This helps to support the economy through the normal transmission mechanisms of monetary policy, including lower borrowing costs, a lower exchange rate than otherwise and higher asset prices.
+The Reserve Bank announced on 3 November 2020 that it would purchase bonds issued by the Australian Government and by the states and territories in the secondary market under a $100 billion bond purchase program.
+On 2 February 2021, the Bank announced that it would purchase an additional $100 billion of government bonds following completion of the initial bond purchase program in April 2021.
+On 6 July 2021, the Bank announced that it would continue purchases of government bonds following completion of the second $100 billion of bond purchases in early September 2021, at a rate of $4 billion per week until at least mid November.
+On 7 September 2021, the Bank announced that purchases would continue at this rate until at least mid February 2022.
+On 1 February, the Bank announced that bond purchases would cease after 10 February.
+The bonds purchased by the Bank helped lower the whole structure of interest rates in Australia.
+This supported the economy through the normal transmission mechanisms of monetary policy, including lower borrowing costs and a lower exchange rate than otherwise.

 More details: